 If I am attending a workshop, what are some area hotels?

 The studio is located at 1015 Collier Road NW Atlanta, GA 30318.
 We recommend hotels in Midtown Atlanta or the Galleria Mall area off of Cobb Parkway.
 Please keep in mind, Midtown hotels normally do not offer free parking.
 Hotels near the Galleria Mall normally offer free parking and it is not too far away from the studio.
 Traffic tends to be heavy during rush hour so please plan accordingly

 What are the different styles of Middle Eastern Dance offered at AFBD?

 In our studio we teach a fusion of Egyptian, Turkish, Lebanese, American Tribal Style, Folkloric or Beledi Egyptian style, Gypsy Style…(to name a few) At AFBD we teach all of these styles as well as incorporate element from many other styles of dance.
-We also offer Salsa, and a variety of Ethnic Dance styles including Bollywood, Bhanghra and more!
+We also offer workshops focused on Salsa, and a variety of Ethnic Dance styles including Bollywood, Bhanghra and more!

 What are the health benefits of belly dancing?

 Belly Dancing is a great cardio-vascular exercise and helps increase flexibility with an emphasis on the torso or ‘core muscles’.
 It is suitable for all ages and body types and can be as physical as you choose to make it.